作者

 摘要

-Background: Cardiovascular-Kidney-metabolic (CKM) syndrome is a public health problem in the US and results in premature CVD at a relatively preserved GFR.
+Key Points Cardiovascular-kidney-metabolic (CKM) is a global public health problem; however, its mediators remain poorly known, in part due to the lack of a reliable animal model.
+A combination of high fat and adenine diet recapitulate some of the CKD and metabolic phenotypes of CKM.
+This model also demonstrates myocardial fibrosis and peripheral artery disease with sex-based differences and can be leveraged to probe mechanisms of CKM.
+Background Cardiovascular-kidney-metabolic (CKM) syndrome is a public health problem in the United States and results in premature cardiovascular disease at a relatively preserved GFR.
 The molecular mediators of CKM are poorly understood, partly due to the lack of a reliable animal model.
-We set out to generate an animal model with renal and metabolic dysfunctions, using peripheral arterial disease (PAD) as a CKM manifestation.
-Methods: C57BL/6 male and female mice were randomized into four groups: a normal diet (ND, controls), a 0.2% adenine diet (AD, a CKD model), a high-fat diet (HFD, a metabolic model), and a combination of HFD+AD (a potential CKM model).
-The mice underwent a hind limb ischemia, followed by an array of structural, endurance and post-exercise hyperemia assays.
-Results: Compared to control mice, HFD+AD male mice had 23-50% higher weight and GFR than the AD group (P = 0.003).
+We set out to generate an animal model with renal and metabolic dysfunctions, using peripheral artery disease (PAD) as a CKM manifestation.
+Methods C57BL/6 male and female mice were randomized into four groups: a normal diet (controls), a 0.2% adenine diet (AD, a CKD model), a high-fat diet (HFD, a metabolic model), and a combination of HFD+AD (a potential CKM model).
+The mice underwent a hind limb ischemia, followed by an array of structural, endurance, and postexercise hyperemia assays.
+Results Compared with control mice, HFD+AD male mice had 23%–50% higher weight and GFR than the AD group ( P = 0.003).
 The kidneys of HFD+AD showed tubular atrophy, tubulointerstitial fibrosis, immune infiltration, glomerulomegaly, consistent with glomerular hyperperfusion, hypercholesterolemia, impaired glucose tolerance, and adipophilin in the liver, an early marker of hepatic steatosis, and myocardial fibrosis.
-The HFD+AD mice showed reductions in the hind limb perfusion ratios, microcapillary density, Type II muscle fibers, and increased muscle fibrosis, immune infiltration, and lowest cross-sectional muscle area.
+The HFD+AD mice showed reductions in the hind limb perfusion ratios, microcapillary density, type 2 muscle fibers, and increased muscle fibrosis, immune infiltration, and lowest cross-sectional muscle area.
 Female CKM mice revealed distinct differences from male mice.
-Compared to AD and HFD alone, female CKM mice exposed to HFD+AD demonstrated additive phenotypes in endurance assays (distance traveled, exhaustion time, and grip strength) without a similar effect in post-ischemia perfusion, suggesting skeletal muscle and microcapillary dysfunction.
-Conclusions: A combination of HFD+AD in mice displays features of CKD, metabolic disorders, and cardiovascular disease at a higher GFR, consistent with human CKM.
+Compared with AD and HFD alone, female CKM mice exposed to HFD+AD demonstrated additive phenotypes in endurance assays (distance traveled, exhaustion time, and grip strength) without a similar effect in postischemia perfusion, suggesting skeletal muscle, and microcapillary dysfunction.
+Conclusions A combination of HFD+AD in mice displays features of CKD, metabolic disorders, and cardiovascular disease at a higher GFR, consistent with human CKM.
 This model can be explored to probe the mechanisms and heterogeneity and sex-specific differences in CKM.